-In slightly different configurations to make them a useful addition for any sailboat rigging application - Bar, Jaw, Double Jaw
+- Different configurations are available to make them a useful addition for any sailboat rigging application - Bar, Jaw, Double Jaw

-It is also a good idea to fit a toggle at the bottom of the stay if the bottle screw has no integral toggle - bottlescrews with no integral toggle are generally referred to as e.g. fork and fork or eye and eye
+It is also recommended to fit a toggle at the bottom of the stay if the bottlescrew has no integral toggle - bottlescrews with no integral toggle are generally referred to as e.g. fork and fork or eye and eye.

-When replacing your rigging, the Jimmy Green Rigging Team will generally recommend rigging screws with an integral toggle fork at one end so that an extra toggle is unnecessary.
+When replacing your rigging, the Jimmy Green Rigging Team will generally specify rigging screws with an integral toggle fork at one end so that an extra toggle is unnecessary.

 Toggles and Toggle Forks add an extra plane through which the rigging can move in conjunction with the mast.